Study guide

 • Link 1707 to the union of England and Scotland.

-Bill of Rights, Act of Union, Treaty of Union, Robert Walpole, Jacobites, Culloden, Robert Burns, Enlightenment, Industrial Revolution, Richard Arkwright, Sake Dean Mahomet, slave trade, Trafalgar, Admiral Nelson, Waterloo, Duke of Wellington, Union Flag, Queen Victoria, British Empire, Isambard Kingdom Brunel, Florence Nightingale, Emmeline Pankhurst, Women’s Social and Political Union, Rudyard Kipling.
+Bill of Rights, Act of Union, Treaty of Union, Robert Walpole, Jacobites, Culloden, Robert Burns, Adam Smith, The Wealth of Nations, Enlightenment, Industrial Revolution, Richard Arkwright, Sake Dean Mahomet, slave trade, Trafalgar, Admiral Nelson, Waterloo, Duke of Wellington, Union Flag, Queen Victoria, British Empire, Isambard Kingdom Brunel, Florence Nightingale, Emmeline Pankhurst, Women’s Social and Political Union, Rudyard Kipling.